Joana311/web-scraping/notes.md

 ## Big Bugs

     [ ] new workout is super slow to route to

 ## Minor Bugs

     [ ] iOS display is super wonky. need too look up better ways to display vh

-    [ ] workout report exercises cards are not displaying correctly.
-Minor visual bug.

 ## Todo

     [ ] find a better way to organize react components for better prop drilling (in particular AddNewExerciseModal)

-    [ ] finish the moving off of Mui to Tailwind

     [ ] create a route specifically for current workout.

     [ ] close workouts automatically in a smart way. (or maybe just prompt when they open the app)

     [ ] ability to delete/edit previous workouts

-    [ ] ability to delete an exercise from current workout

-    [ ] allow for only 1 Exercise card to be expanded at a time.

     [ ] rework api so that only id's are served and then further info is fetched from the db when it is needed (aka optimize api calls to reduce response times from server).